What is pneumonia?

 How is it treated?

 Pneumonia can make you feel very sick.
-But after you take antibiotics, you should start to feel much better.
+But after you take antibiotics, you should start to feel much better, although you will probably not be back to normal for several weeks.
 Call your doctor if you do not start to feel better after 2 to 3 days of antibiotics.
 Call your doctor right away if you feel worse.